-2. Spell Out all Numbers, by giving each figure separately, as "Main, two, five, six, one," for "Main 2561"; "Main, two, oh, oh, four," for "Main 2004."
+2. Spell Out all Numbers, by giving each figure separately, as "Kearny, two, five, six, one," for "Kearny 2561": "West, two, oh, oh, four," for "West 2004."

 (The following of this rule is essential to good service.
-A majority of errors in calls is directly traceable to confusion between "eighteen" and "thirteen," "twenty-three" and "thirty-three," etc., which sound so much alike over the telephone; also to the fact that subscribers do not correct the Operator if she repeats the wrong number.)
+A majority of errors in calls is directly traceable to confusion between "eighteen" and "thirteen," "twenty-three" and "thirty-three," etc., which sound so much alike over the telephone; also to the fact that sub-scribers do not correct the Operator if she repeats the wrong number.)

-- 3. Speak Distinctly, especially when giving the number to the operator, and when talking over a toll line.
-Talk into the mouth-piece. - 4.
-Answer Your Bell Promptly.
-A ring means a friend calling you-don't make him wait, or perhaps miss you entirely. - 5.
-Until Your Bell Stops Ringing do not remove the telephone from the hook. - 6.
-Be Brief but Courteous to the Operators.
+3. Speak Distinctly, especially when giving the number to the operator, and when talking over a toll line.
+Talk into the mouth-piece.

+4. Answer your Bell Promptly.
+A ring means a friend calling you-don't make him wait, op

+5. Until your Bell Stops Ringing do not remove the telephone from the hook.

+6. Be Brief but Courteous to the Operators.
 We require them to be so to you.
-They have no time to converse with you; they do not know the subscribers' names: they deal entirely with numbers.
+They have no time to converse with you; they do not know subscribers' names; they deal entirely with numbers.

-Courtesy, like virtue, is its own reward, but pays extra dividends in connection with telephone service.
-Try it.
+Courtesy, like virtue, is its own reward, but pays extra dividends in connection with telephone

-P.S.-By the way, when you know that a false call is due entirely to your careless use of the wrong number why not acknowledge it to the "innocent bystander" who answers the call?
+P. S.-By the way, when you know that a false call is due entirely to your careless use of the wrong number, why not acknowledge it to the "innocent bystander" who answers the call?
 Why leave the Operator to shoulder all the blame?

 7. Call for "Information" when you can't find the telephone number you want, or to get answers to any questions regarding subscribers' names, numbers or addresses.
-Your regular Operator cannot answer such questions.
+Your regular Operator cannot answer